 It should be noted that the check engine light doesn’t just reflect engine issues.
 Some transmission problems can illuminate the light as well.
 One common issue is if there is low levels of transmission fluid detected.

-At All Tune and Lube we conduct professional check engine light repairs in Laurel.
+At All Star Automotive Total Car Care Center we conduct professional check engine light repairs in Laurel.
 Our teams work quickly to identify the issue and get it fixed.
 If this light has come on or if you need any other auto maintenance or repair service just give us a call at the location nearest you to schedule auto repair in Laurel (240) 294-3312!